ShenyiQinxin/spring-note/SpringSecurity.md

 }
 ```
 ### configureGlobal()
-- sourcing users from a database
+- sourcing users from a database??
 i.e.
 ```java
 usersByUsernameQuery();